Alana Elmer with Sonja Boretski, Peter Kelly and Yuichiro Inoue during b solomon’s rehearsal for RBC Pilot Episodes (2021).

 Artist Residencies

-From Pilot Episodes to the new Bridgemakers Project, artist residencies are an integral part of TDT’s commitment to supporting the professional development of Toronto’s dance artists as it is an opportunity for creators to take artistic risks as they develop new dance works.
+From Pilot Episodes to Plug-N-Play, artist residencies are an integral part of TDT’s commitment to supporting the professional development of Toronto’s dance artists as it is an opportunity for creators to take artistic risks as they develop new dance works.
 While each type of residency program at TDT has its own unique offerings, the residency format overall is a powerful way of exploring today’s ideas to build tomorrow’s dance works and productions.
 Residencies are a platform for developing a discourse in contemporary dance – allowing artists the freedom to research and experiment in their creative practices and processes.
 Through residencies, TDT provides creators with the necessary resources to succeed such as rehearsal space, technological and production expertise, and mentorship.

 Students during Studio Series (2016).